"Take your time when you’re trying to figure what you want to be when you grow up."

 When it comes to the IRB, learning to write an application was extremely helpful, as I do that on the regular now!
 Coming from a psych background also lets me bring in new perspectives to research in the hand/microsurgery field.
 I love research that explores the relationship between mental and physical health, so this is the perfect situation for me.

 What advice do you have for current and prospective students?

-If you would like to contact Ryan, please send your request to Dr. Michiko Nohara-LeClair.
+If you would like to contact Julianne, please send your request to Dr. Michiko Nohara-LeClair.